-- Growth Management: The primary regional growth management policy in Orange County is the Orange County Sustainable Communities Strategy, required by California law.
+- Growth Management: The primary regional growth management policy in Orange County is the Orange County Sustainable Communities Strategy (OC SCS), required by California law.
 The OC SCS supports the ability of municipalities to preserve open space, and the county has begun a strategy to concentrate higher-density residential development near major transit corridors such as the Metrolink/Amtrak line that serves the project area.
 Most population growth in the region is forecast to take place in existing land bank areas in the periphery of the county with some growth occurring as infill near transit corridors in central Orange County. - Transit-Supportive Corridor Policies: The City of Santa Ana has adopted a specific plan for much of the eastern section of the corridor, as well as a specific plan for the station area on the western terminus of the corridor.
 These plans supersede existing zoning designations and promote higher density development with architectural guidelines and standards that would support pedestrian orientation.
 The City of Santa Ana has begun to invest in pedestrian and bicycle infrastructure near downtown Santa Ana and is in the midst of developing a Complete Streets plan for downtown Santa Ana.
 The City of Garden Grove has developed plans to invest in pedestrian and bicycle infrastructure at the western terminus of the corridor. - Supportive Zoning Regulations Near Transit Stations: Density allowed by the zoning is varied in the corridor.
-The Transit Zoning Code area, which covers much of the eastern end of the corridor, includes districts that can see up to 90 dwelling units per acre in some areas and up to 18 in others.
-The areas around the Bristol, Raitt, and Fairview stations are primarily zoned for single and two-family residential and low intensity commercial development.
-This area could see a density level between 7 and 15 dwelling units per acre.
-The area around the western terminus of the corridor could see development of up to 50 dwelling units per acre.
-Zoning ordinances enhance the transitfriendly character in the areas with the development guidelines and standards in the new specific plans.
+The Transit Zoning Code area, which covers much of the eastern end of the corridor, includes districts that allow high density development.
+The areas around the stations in the middle of the corridor are primarily zoned for moderate density residential and commercial development.
+The area around the western terminus of the corridor could see high density residential development.
+Zoning ordinances enhance the transit-friendly character in the areas with development guidelines and standards in the new specific plans. - Tools to Implement Land Use Policies: The City provides some incentives like affordable housing density bonuses, and options to satisfy parking requirements using shared parking.
+Stakeholders in the development community have participated in the environmental review for specific plans and streetcar project planning.

-• Tools to Implement Land Use Policies: The City provides some incentives like affordable housing density bonuses, and options to satisfy parking requirements using shared parking.
-Stakeholders in the development community were given an opportunity to participate in environmental review for specific plans and the streetcar project planning.
+Performance and Impacts of Policies: Medium-High

-Performance and Impacts of Policies: Medium
+• Performance of Land Use Policies: Recent developments include two transit-oriented affordable housing developments.
+All new projects in the corridor have been medium to high density and have

-- Performance of Land Use Policies: Recent developments include two transit-oriented affordable housing developments.
-All new projects in the corridor have been medium to high density and have included pedestrian-oriented design features.
-All new approved proposed developments include short setbacks, active facades and a mix of uses. - Potential Impact of Transit Investment on Regional Land Use: Within 1/8 mile of the streetcar corridor, 5 percent of land is vacant.
-The value of the land is greater than the value of developments on it on 46 percent of the land within 1⁄4 mile of the corridor, which have been identified as a target for redevelopment.
+- included pedestrian-oriented design features.
+All new approved proposed developments include short setbacks, active facades and a mix of uses. - Potential Impact of Transit Investment on Regional Land Use: Within 1/8 mile of the streetcar corridor, five percent of land is vacant.
+The value of the land is greater than the value of developments on it on 46 percent of the land within a quarter mile of the corridor, which have been identified as a target for redevelopment.
 A study of corridor economic conditions determined that the streetcar would generate four times the square footage of development than would occur without a streetcar and estimated that more than 1,600 residential units would be developed within the next 18 years.